-Amanda Ripley is an investigative journalist for Time, The Atlantic and other magazines.
-She is the author, most recently, of The Smartest Kids in the World--and How They Got That Way, a New York Times bestseller.
-Her first book, The Unthinkable: Who Survives When Disaster Strikes--and Why, was published in 15 countries and turned into a PBS documentary.
+Amanda Ripley is a contributing writer at the Atlantic and a senior fellow at the Emerson Collective.
+She is the author of The Smartest Kids in the World—and How They Got That Way, a New York Times bestseller.
+Her first book, The Unthinkable: Who Survives When Disaster Strikes—and Why, was published in 15 countries and turned into a PBS documentary.

-Amanda’s work has also appeared in Slate, the Wall Street Journal and the Times of London.
-Her work has helped Time Magazine win two National Magazine Awards.
+Amanda’s work has also appeared in the New York Times, the Washington Post, the Wall Street Journal, Slate, Politico and the Times of London.
+Her stories helped Time Magazine win two National Magazine Awards.
 To discuss her writing, Amanda has appeared on ABC, NBC, CNN, FOX News and NPR.
-She has spoken at the Pentagon, the Senate, the State Department and the Department of Homeland Security, as well as conferences on leadership, public policy and education.
+She has spoken at the Pentagon, the U.S. Senate, the State Department and the Department of Homeland Security, as well as conferences on leadership, public policy and education.

-For media inquiries, please contact Cary Goldstein at Simon & Schuster at Cary.Goldstein@simonandschuster.com or by telephone at (212) 698-1122.
+For media inquiries, please contact Simon & Schuster at SSPublicity@simonandschuster.com.